jack-thomas/recipes.jackthomas.io/_posts/2023-01-03-mac-and-cheese.md

 - 5 cups grated cheese (~20oz)
 - 1 tsp dry mustard
 - 1 tsp black pepper (or more, always more)
-- 1 lb (1 box) uncooked elbow macaroni

 ## Directions

 1. Boil water in a large pot.
 Once the water is boiling, add salt.
-2. Combine all ingredients except the macaroni in a crock pot set to high.
-Cover and heat up while the macaroni boils, stirring occasionally.
-You want the cheese to be mostly melted when you add the macaroni.
-3. Once the cheese sauce is nearing completion, boil the macaroni in water for 1 min less than what the package says for al dente.
+Boil the macaroni in water for 1 min less than what the package says for al dente.
 (Do not overcook or you'll have soggy noodles.)
-4. Once the macaroni is done boiling, transfer it directly to the cheese mixture.
-(Just the noodles, obviously.
-Don't transfer the boiling water!)
-5. Drain the macaroni, return it to the pot, and add the cheese sauce.
-Stir to combine, and cook for a few minutes.
+2. Meanwhile, combine all ingredients except the macaroni in a pot.
+Set over medium heat, and cook until everything is melted.
+3. Drain the pasta and combine with sauce.

 ## Notes